About the Group

-Lancaster’s Military Heritage.
 The history of Lancaster is integral with the military history of the area.
 The arrival of the Romans in 70 AD led to the establishing of a Roman fort which remained on Castle Hill for the next three centuries.
 Only recently, in October 2005, excavations revealed a memorial to a Roman Trooper, and we include this in our survey (see Chapter 2).
 Whilst soldiers lived in the fort, a village grew up outside the walls, and this expanded to what we today call Lancaster.
+The site of the Roman Fort was expanded in the mediaeval period into the Castle that is now open to the public, with access through the impressive John O’ Gaunt gateway which features on the Group logo.

 "To maintain and develop the historical links between the armed forces, their supporting civilian services, and the local community"

-The Group LOGO, shown above, consists of the John O’Gaunt Lancaster landmark with the crossed swords of the Ministry of Defence Logo representing the service connection.
+The Group LOGO, shown above, consists of the John O’Gaunt Gate at Lancaster Castle with the crossed swords of the Ministry of Defence Logo representing the army connection.
+In 2004 the anchor and eagle were added to reflect the tri-service nature of the organisation.

-Every few years we see further reductions in all three services.
-Perhaps this makes the Group all the more necessary; certainly we shall continue to try to maintain the close liaison which has existed between the Lancaster and Morecambe area and the Armed Forces.
+Every few years we see further Defence Reviews implementing further reductions in all three services.
+Perhaps this makes the Group all the more necessary; certainly, we shall continue to try to maintain the close liaison which has existed between the Lancaster and Morecambe area and the Armed Forces.
 An essential part of this is to tell the story of the various conflicts that the long-suffering civilian population have had to endure.
-The War Memorial Project and VE 2005 are examples.
+The War Memorial Project VE 2005 are examples.
+More recently we have partnered Lancaster University History Department through the WW1 Centenary Commemoration with the “Streets of Mourning” project, mapping out the casualty impact in every street in Lancaster, and this has further led to the Great War Lancaster group of linked websites.

-We are very keen to attract members of the wider community, who may no longer have any direct links with the services, as memories of National Service and previous conflicts fade.
-Employers, organisations, youth groups and anyone interested in the heritage of our locality are particularly welcome.
-Should you wish to join click on Contact.
+We are very keen to attract members of the wider community, including families of regular and reserve servicemen and women and cadet forces.
+We also welcome employers, organisations, youth groups and anyone interested in the military heritage of our locality.